The College of Medicine devotes a great deal of energy to developing students outside the classroom.

-Two specific programs included in Penn State’s student development resources are Careers in Medicine (CiM) and the Societies Program.
-The College of Medicine has incorporated the CiM Program developed by the Association of American Medical Colleges into a comprehensive career development program that is coordinated by the Assistant Dean of Student Development.
-We have tailored the CiM program by offering several small group discussion sessions to assist in career planning in addition to individual meetings as requested.
+Two specific programs included in Penn State’s student development resources are Careers in Medicine and the Societies Program.
+The College of Medicine has incorporated the Careers in Medicine program developed by the Association of American Medical Colleges into a comprehensive career development program that is coordinated by the Associate Dean of Student Affairs.

 The Careers in Medicine program at the College of Medicine is student-run.
 Over the years, multiple resources have been created to help students, including fall and spring career fairs, specialty videos, a registry survey and connections with alumni.